GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### JavaScript is the world's most misunderstood programming language.
+> ### Good architecture is necessary to give programs enough structure to be able to grow large without collapsing into a puddle of confusion.
 >
 > ~ *Douglas Crockford*